 Achieve all your half marathon goals with our race day strategies

-Not long to do until the 2021 Windsor Half Marathon.
+Not long to go until the 2022 Windsor Half Marathon.
 You’ve completed your training plan, kept injures at bay, and fuelled your body well.
 But there’s one last thing you can do to ensure you have an amazing experience at the Windsor Half.

 Here are 7 race day tactics you can adopt that might help you run faster, maintain a good pace, and hit your goal finish time.

 This might sound a bit “woo” but it really works.
 Use the week leading up to your half marathon to conjure up vivid mental images of a positive race.
 Do this when you can sit somewhere quiet, without distraction.
 Imagine how it would feel to run well and finish strong.
 Think about all five senses.
 Once the image is clear in your mind, you can call it up during the day to embed the feelings.